- Location: South East Lowveld, Zimbabwe

 This project helped to prevent organized illegal groups of poachers slaughtered approximately a quarter of the country’s rhinos between 2007 and 2009.

 Lowveld Rhino Trust is committed to the rhino conservation of Lowveld wildlife, and our work focuses on white and black rhinos, Lowland Gorillas, Giraffe, Zebra, and Wild Dogs.

 See Related: Animals That Start With X

 Lowveld Rhino Trust conserves Lowveld rhinos in the Lowveld region of South Africa.
 The white and black rhino, some endemic to Lowveld’s fragmented woodlands, was experiencing major population declines due to a lack of breeding opportunities – it had been 12 years since a female rhino calf was born when LRT began its efforts in 2008.

-With the support of donors partners and years of treating rhinos and monitoring rhinos, LRT has created protected zones across more than 8,000 hectares along the Olifants River that are repopulated with up to 200 Lowveld rhinos through translocation.
+With the support of donor partners and years of treating and monitoring rhinos, LRT has created protected zones across more than 8,000 hectares along the Olifants River that are repopulated with up to 200 Lowveld rhinos through translocation.